djburks/SGM-Clustering-Programs/README.md

 # SGM-Clustering-Programs
 Toolset for evaluating standard, hierarchical, and other clustering methods with MJSD-based segmentation and clustering combinations.

+## Genomes

+Chimeric genomes used in the benchmark study are provided in the ACG.zip file.

 ## Compilation
 SGM and SGM_Loop can be compiled simply by using g++ assuming you have boost-libs (or its distribution-specific equivalent) installed and available in your PATH.